abunchofnerds-25/ccollections/README.md

 previous one would produce mismatched malloc/free pairs.
 Passing NULL later (also before the first start, or after the engine has fully stopped) reverts to the default facio arena/libc behavior.

+Every pointer `mp`'s `malloc`/`calloc`/`realloc` returns must be aligned to at least 16 bytes: the engine's allocation entry points are compiler-annotated as always returning 16-byte-aligned memory regardless of whether custom procs are installed, so a misaligned pointer from a non-conforming allocator is undefined behavior under optimization, not merely a missed optimization hint.
+Standard `malloc`/`calloc`/`realloc` already satisfy this on glibc/x86-64;
+this only matters for a bump/pool/arena-style custom allocator with a smaller natural alignment.

 ### Quick Start